ComputationalHealth/keras-elasticsearch-callback/README.md

 Elasticsearch Callback for Keras

 1. Copy escallback.py script into the directory with your Keras-based application
-2. Make sure the elasticsearch.py library is installed
+2. Make sure the elasticsearch-py library is installed
 ```shell
 pip install elasticsearch
 ```